KalebCole/Campus-Security-and-Evacuation-System/milestones.md

   - **Mitigation:** Implement proper connection pooling and graceful scaling procedures
 - **Challenge:** Managing distributed system complexity
   - **Mitigation:** Create comprehensive monitoring and centralized logging

+## Milestone X: Model Training and Fine-tuning
+**Goal:** Enhance face recognition accuracy by training the model on campus-specific data.

+### Tasks
+- [ ] Collect and curate campus-specific face dataset
+- [ ] Implement data augmentation pipeline
+- [ ] Set up model training infrastructure
+- [ ] Configure training parameters (loss function, optimizer, metrics)
+- [ ] Implement model evaluation and validation
+- [ ] Create model versioning system
+- [ ] Document training process and results
+- [ ] Implement A/B testing for model performance
+- [ ] Set up continuous training pipeline

+### Deliverables
+- Curated dataset of campus faces
+- Trained and fine-tuned face recognition model
+- Training pipeline documentation
+- Model evaluation metrics and benchmarks
+- Version control system for models
+- A/B testing framework

+### Potential Challenges
+- **Challenge:** Data privacy and collection
+  - **Mitigation:** Implement strict data handling policies, obtain proper consent
+- **Challenge:** Model overfitting to campus data
+  - **Mitigation:** Use transfer learning, maintain generalizability
+- **Challenge:** Training infrastructure requirements
+  - **Mitigation:** Use cloud resources, implement efficient training pipeline

+### Implementation Plan

+#### 1. Data Collection and Preparation
+- Define data collection protocol
+- Implement data anonymization
+- Create data validation pipeline
+- Set up data storage and versioning

+#### 2. Training Infrastructure
+- Set up GPU-enabled training environment
+- Implement data loading pipeline
+- Configure model compilation for training
+- Set up training monitoring

+#### 3. Model Training
+- Implement transfer learning approach
+- Configure training parameters
+- Set up validation pipeline
+- Implement early stopping

+#### 4. Evaluation and Deployment
+- Create evaluation metrics
+- Implement A/B testing
+- Set up model versioning
+- Create deployment pipeline

+Other Tasks:
+- [ ] Improve the session management for the ESP32-CAM and the Arduino Uno R4 so that there can be more than 1 session on the serverside
+- [ ] Implement a way to have a timer for the sessions so that they can be deleted after a certain amount of time
+- [ ] Implement locking and unlocking mechanisms for the door
+- [ ] Create a Script to automate the Texas Instruments writing of the signals to the txt file that go directly to the Mega or to my server